york-huang/machine-learning-study/Alpine_Rook_Ceph_Notes.md

 ```

 Use `kubectl get pod -n rook-ceph` to confirm the status of the deployment.
 Furthermore, one can deploy `ceph-toolbox` to do more with the ceph things, as instructed [here](https://rook.io/docs/rook/v1.3/ceph-toolbox.html).

+### Hyper-V network issues

+* Hyper-V virtual ethernet adapters (both `default switch` and `WSL switch`) network (IP range) change on every reboot of the host Windows, causing the IP assigned to VMs invalid after host reboot.
+It's a problem since the changing network prevents lots of services from functioning correctly, including the Kubernetes and Ceph cluster we setup in previous sections, see this thread: https://github.com/microsoft/WSL/issues/4210#issuecomment-629135832.

+* Simply put, all that we need is Hyper-V VMs have working static IPs which are able to survive in host (Windows 10, in my case) reboot.
+A possible workaround (**NOT** yet verified) is Hyper-V NAT, which is documented [here](https://www.cnblogs.com/wswind/p/11007613.html).

+* Configure static IPs on Alpine, see [here](https://wiki.alpinelinux.org/wiki/Configure_Networking#IPv4_Static_Address_Configuration).